adriangrabowski/hybris/README.md

 $ cd example.com
 ```

-Right now you are on something link git repository with removed all files.
+Right now you are on something like git repository with removed all files.

 ```bash
 $ git status